marc-aurele-besner/slack-utility/README.md

 ### Actions

+- `addressBook` : Show all the contract available on the selected network
 - `app_home_opened` : Trigger when a user open the app home. (if enable in slack app configuration)
 - `build_call_from_abi` :
 - `delete_msg` : Action triggered when a user click on the delete button.
 - `error` : Trigger when an error occur. (can be trigger by any action)
+- `explorer` : Show information on the blockchain selected
 - `query_all_events` :
 - `query_contract_calls` :
 - `query_contract_events` :